lyshie/kms_knock_server/README.md

 KMS (Key-Management-Service) Knock Server
 ================
-The KMS (Key-Management-Service) knock server provides a easy way to temporarily open TCP 1688 port by knocking the server.
+The KMS (Key-Management-Service) knock server provides an easy way to temporarily open TCP 1688 port by knocking the server.
 You can use various way to authenticatea a user, like POP3, Radius, LDAP, etc.